HighCWu/EasyOCR/doc/API-en.md

 	/**
     * Press the picture type, strain ratio clockwise angle scene cleanup identification picture content, and return to read the contents of the string
     *
-    * @param FromImage to identify pictures, support for String String path, File file object, FileInputStream input stream, and other overload
+    * @param FromImage to identify pictures, Support File String path; http://, ftp:// at the beginning of the URL string; File file object; InputStream input stream, a variety of sources overload
     * @param ImageType picture type enumeration, the default is ImageType.NONE
     * @param AutoCleanImageWidthRatio directly specify the degree of magnification image width, after some pictures deformation recognition rate can be improved
     * @param AutoCleanImageHeightRatio directly specified height of the image magnification, after some pictures deformation recognition rate can be improved